angusfretwell/craftsman/README.md

 * `gulp watch`

   Watches the project for changes in images, styles, javascript, HTML, etc. and performs appropriate actions.
-Skips some non-critical resource-intensive processes (e.g. image optimization).

 * `gulp build`